 Catch a Concert

 There’s always music to be heard in Plano, especially at the Shops at Legacy and Legacy West.
 For one, the Shops at Legacy has a Summer Live Series where musicians provide sweet tunes to those sitting on restaurant patios or strolling through the shops.
 The Box Garden in Legacy Hall can hold up to 1,500 people who want an up-close view of bands playing on the main stage.
-Sambuca 360 and Blue Martini have live music every night of the week, while The Ginger Man, Scruffy Duffies, and The Renaissance Plano West all have live music occasionally.
+Blue Martini has live music every night of the week, while The Ginger Man, Scruffy Duffies, and The Renaissance Plano West all have live music occasionally.

 Have a Movie Night

 Ponder the intricacies of cinema at Angelika Film Center & Cafe, a specialty theater that screens independent films.
 This boutique cinema is chic and classy, offering films on five screens, as well as a cafe and bar on the second floor with gourmet fare and alcoholic drinks that you can bring into the theater.
 Keep your eye out for events like sing alongs, art films, or other events spotlighting leading ladies, Hitchcock movies, or anime.

 Plano may not be widely known as a nightlife destination, but the Shops at Legacy and Legacy West do offer some fun nightly entertainment for adults.
 Blue Martini is a happening bar with DJs, bands, and a lively atmosphere.
 You’ll find a similar experience at Sambuca 360.
 For a night out at the club, VNYL is where you should be.
 It’s only open Thursdays through Saturdays but features bottle service and upbeat music by DJs.
 The Ginger Man, Scruffy Duffies, and Ringo’s Pub are better suited for those who love bars and beer.